 Per the Occupational Safety and Health Administration (OSHA), injury rates in the construction industry are much higher than the national average.
-These injuries are usually because of one of four construction hazards that OSHA has identified as the most common:
+Injuries are usually because of one of four construction hazards that OSHA has identified as the most common.
+These common construction injuries can be avoided by using a Daily Log Book.
+Read on to learn about common workplace injuries and how keeping a Daily Log will keep your crew safe.

 - Equipment/Vehicle Accidents